 As shown in Table 5.4, a number of fieldwork resources were produced as part of the survey to assist interviewers when engaging households / respondents and to help answer respondent queries.
-Copies of these are available in Appendix B.
+In Cycle 5, the invitation letter sent to households was redesigned to include a QR code, which recipients could use to request an appointment.
+The wording was also slightly modified to offer respondents the option of taking part via CAVI.
+Copies of the materials used in Cycle 5 are available in Appendix B.